sweeperio/flay/README.md

 * `chef generate cookbook my_cookbook`
 * `chef generate recipe my_recipe` (from within the cookbook directory)

+If you're using this for sweeper cookbooks you should use these instead.
+They simply call the normal generate methods but pass parameters for maintainer, email and license.

+* `chef exec flay cookbook my_cookbook`
+* `chef exec flay recipe my_cookbook`

+### Example

 ```
 $ chef generate cookbook chef-demo-flay